mjishnu/pypdl/README.md

 - `callback`: A callback function to be called when the download is complete.
 The default value is `None`.
 The function must accept 2 positional parameters: `status` (bool) indicating if the download was successful, and `result` (FileValidator object if successful, None if failed).
 - `block`: Whether to block until the download is complete.
 The default value is `True`.
 - `display`: Whether to display download progress and other optional messages.
 The default value is `True`.
-- `clear_terminal`: Whether to clear the terminal before displaying the download progress.
-The default value is `True`.

 - Supported Keyword Arguments:
     - `params`: Parameters to be sent in the query string of the new request.
 The default value is `None`.